 - Primary beneficiaries are the first to receive a payout.

 - Secondary or contingent beneficiaries receive the payout if something happens to the primary beneficiary or beneficiaries.

 - Final beneficiaries get the death benefit if something happens to both the primary and secondary beneficiaries.

 Not all policyholders name primary, secondary and final beneficiaries.
 Some will simply name a sole beneficiary and that person will receive the entire death benefit.

 If you’re a policyholder, it’s a good idea to talk over the beneficiary designation with your loved ones to prevent any surprises after your death.

-What happens if a beneficiary dies before the policyholder?
+What if a beneficiary dies before the person insured?

 Your contingent beneficiary is next in line to receive your death benefit, otherwise the policy will be paid to the owner’s estate.
 Policyholders can update their beneficiaries at any time by filling out a form and submitting it to their life insurance company.

-Do beneficiaries pay taxes on life insurance policies?
+Do beneficiaries pay taxes on life insurance payouts?

 Usually, no — life insurance proceeds are not considered taxable income.
 This means your beneficiaries will receive the full payout.